-Unique to the process, tissue freezing and fragmentation occur in seconds and no heat is generated during grinding.
+Tissue samples are simultaniously frozen and fragmented in seconds with the Cryogenic Tissue Grinder.
+No heat is generated during grinding.
 Nucleic acids, proteins and other biochemicals in the cell are preserved unaltered by the grinding process.
-If desired, the powdered tissue can be separated from the powdered dry-ice by lyophilization under vacuum or, more simply, by storing the mixture overnight in a deep freeze where the dry ice will sublime away.
-The size of the frozen, powdered tissue fragments speed up extraction with reagents or devices specifically designed to disrupt cells and optimizes non-refrigerated preservation of tissue with 'RNAlater' or other like expedients.
+The powdered tissue can be separated from the dry-ice "snow" by lyophilization under vacuum or simply by storing the mixture in the freezer compartmet of a refrigerator while the dry-ice sublimes away overnight.
+Powdering tissue shortens the time of extraction with chemical reagents or mechanical devices.
+It also enhances penetration of tissue with 'RNAlater' or other like expedients.

-Note that this method works best with highly hydrated tissue.
-Drier tissues and materials such as wood, hair, feathers, bone and some skin and seeds may not cryogrind well with the CTG111.
-With those tougher tissues consider using devices which exploit the related process of cryopulverization.
+This method works best with highly hydrated tissue.
+Tissues and materials such as wood, hair, feathers, hide, bone and some seeds may not cryogrind well with the CTG111.
+With these tougher tissues consider using devices which exploit a related process of cryopulverization.

 Operating the CTG111

-In a special application for microorganism suspensions, a thick, "paste-like" suspension of yeast or bacteria is extruded from a syringe onto pre-powdered dry ice to form frozen 'yeast spaghetti'.
-Grinding time is longer when cell disuption is the objective rather than tissue powdering.
-The time required for optimal cell disruption should be determined empirically by doing a time study.
+In a special application for microorganisms, a thick, "paste" suspension of yeast or bacteria is extruded from a syringe onto pre-powdered dry ice where it forms frozen "spaghetti'.
+The time will be longer and optimal cell disruption time should be determined empirically by doing a time study.